saasfasterboy/Ai-Powered-Health-Assistant/README.md

 This chatbot is designed for informational purposes only and should not replace professional medical advice.
 Always consult healthcare professionals for medical concerns.

 ## 👨‍💻 Author
-M V N Sandeep Naidu
+Sourabh Singhal

 ## 📫 Contact
-For any queries or suggestions, please reach out at mvnsandeepsandeep@gmail.com
+For any queries or suggestions, please reach out at sourabhsinghal22122002@gmail.com